 Are you interested in joining the Crossfit revolution, but you have no equipment?
 I can give you some guidance on what gear you need to get started.
 Or are you already into Crossfit but you want to do your WOD’s at home rather than at the box, and you want to know the best places to buy the gear?
 I can help you with that too.

-Looking to buy a set of bumper plates for your home or garage gym?
-I have looked far and wide for the best set prices on standard black bumper plates, training bumpers, and competition bumper plates.
-I have considered bumper plates sets from all the major manufacturers readily available in the USA and found what I believe to be the best prices.
-I welcome any and all price corrections and/or suggestions in the comments below.
+Looking to buy some new bumper plates for your garage gym?
+Whether you’re buying bumpers for the first time, looking for an upgrade, or just ready to slap more weight on the bar, I can help.
+I have looked far and wide for the best set prices on standard black bumper plates and training bumper plates from reputable vendors.
+I have considered bumper plates sets from all the major manufacturers readily available in the USA and found what I believe to be the best prices on bumper plate sets.

 When I first got started setting up my garage gym, I didn’t include bumper plate storage in my budget.
 Matter of fact, it never even occurred to me when I was planning.
 I was just excited to get my power rack, plates, and the rest of my gear.
 Needless to say, it didn’t take very long before I was ready to get all my plates off the ground.

 If you’ve read any of my other articles or shopping guides regarding bumper plates, you’ve seen that one of the brands that I’m a big fan of is the OFW bumper plates by Fringesport.
 I really do like these bumpers.
 I like them because they are offered at an extremely good price, and I like them because for the same or less money you’d spend somewhere else, you’re getting a more innovative, much more durable bumper plate.

 Do you know what a farmers walk is?
 If you do, are you incorporating them into your workouts?
 You should be.